Business Support and Enterprise Development

 - This programme is closed for applications.
 For more information visit the Catalyst Cymru website.

 We have developed two UK-wide programmes aimed at supporting organisations working with heritage to develop enterprise skills.

 Steps to Sustainability

 Steps to Sustainability is supporting organisations from across the UK to strengthen their strategic leadership and income-generating skills.
-The 15-month programme is being delivered by the Social Enterprise Academy, supported by consortium partners.
+The programme is delivered by the Social Enterprise Academy, supported by consortium partners.